yfguo91/yfguo91.github.io/_pages/about.md

 - [Surface Adaptive Mesh Generation for STL Models Based on Ball-Packing Method](https://www.jcad.cn/jcadcms/show.action?code=publish_402880124b362464014b3c4d819803a1&newsid=3b5491011cd34af2bb3043a6ef810cec), **Yufei Guo**, Feifei Shang, Jianfei Liu, **Journal of Computer-Aided Design and Computer Graphics 2018**, First Author.

 # 💬 Invited Talks
+- *2022.08*, I am invited to talk about Spiking Neural Networks at the conference on intelligence and aerospace.
 - *2022.07*, I am invited to talk about Spiking Neural Networks at the conference on mathematics and aerospace.

 # 🎖 Honors and Awards